The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 Fancy doing a festival quiz?

-50 questions, 50 answers – do it with friends, or by yourself!
+50 questions, 50 answers, a great festival quiz – do it with friends, or by yourself!

 Las Fallas is also known as the Fire Festival – not the Netflix / Bahamas one – Las Fallas’ routes and origins go back way before that.